Homotopy theory of symmetric powers: Symmetricity properties

 \item Being $\Y$-symmetroidal (\refde{symmetroidal}) is stable under saturation.
 In particular, if some class of generating (acyclic) cofibrations is (acyclic) $\Y$-sym\-met\-roi\-dal, then $\C$ is $\Y$-symmetroidal.

 \item The same statement holds for power cofibrations. \end{enumerate} \xtheo

 \pf For a finite family of maps $v = (v^{(1)}, \ldots, v^{(e)})$ we use the multi-index notation of \refde{multi}.
 We prove the statements by cellular induction, indicating the necessary arguments for each statement individually in each step.
-The acyclic parts of \refit{symmetric.i.monoidal.weakly.sat} and \refit{symmetroidal.weakly.sat} are the same as the nonacyclic parts, so they will be omitted.
-Fix an object $Y \in \Sigma_n \C$, respectively a map $y \in \Y_n \subset \Mor \Sigma_n \C$.
-For \refit{symmetric.flat.weakly.sat} and \refit{symmetroidal.weakly.sat}, respectively \refit{admissibly.generated.weakly.sat} and \refit{symmetric.i.monoidal.weakly.sat}, we write
+The acyclic parts of~\refit{symmetric.i.monoidal.weakly.sat} and~\refit{symmetroidal.weakly.sat} are the same as the nonacyclic parts, so they will be omitted.
+Fix an object $Y \in \Sigma_n \C$, respectively, a map $y \in \Y_n \subset \Mor \Sigma_n \C$.
+For \refit{symmetric.flat.weakly.sat},~\refit{symmetroidal.weakly.sat} and~\refit{symmetric.i.monoidal.weakly.sat}, we write

-By \refpr{wedge.pushout}, $g(-,n)$ preserves pushout morphisms $\varphi\colon v \r v'$ (in the sense that, say, $\varphi^{(1)}$ is a pushout morphism and all other $\varphi^{(j)}$'s are identities) and retracts.
-Thus, if $g(v, n)$ is an (acyclic) h-cofibration or (acyclic) cofibration, so is $g(v', n)$.
+By \cite[Proposition~6.13]{Harper:Symmetric} or \refpr{pushout.product.pushout.morphisms}, $g(-,n)$ preserves pushout morphisms $\varphi\colon v \r v'$ (in the sense that, say, $\varphi^{(1)}$ is a pushout morphism and all other $\varphi^{(j)}$'s are identities) and retracts.
+Thus, if $g(v, n)$ is an (acyclic) h-cofibration or (acyclic) cofibration, so is $g(v', n)$ by \refle{i.cofibrations}\refit{h.i.cofibrations.pushout} (which uses left properness).
 This shows the stability of the properties of being symmetric h-monoidal and symmetroidal under cobase changes.
-For \refit{symmetric.flat.weakly.sat}, we additionally observe that $Y \t_{\Sigma_n} v^{\pp n}$ is an h-cofibration and similarly with $Y'$ since $S$ is symmetric h-monoidal by assumption.
+For~\refit{symmetric.flat.weakly.sat}, we additionally observe that $Y \t_{\Sigma_n} v^{\pp n}$ is an h-cofibration and similarly with $Y'$ since $S$ is symmetric h-monoidal by assumption.
 By \refle{preparation.flat.weakly.sat} (more precisely, replace $\t$ there by $\t_{\Sigma_n}$), applied to $a=v^{\pp n}$ and $b=v'^{\pp n}$, we see that $g(v', n)$ is a weak equivalence since $g(v, n)$ is one.
-For \refit{admissibly.generated.weakly.sat}, we also use here and below that an object~$X$ is small relative to some class~$\cell(T)$ if and only if it is small relative to its weak saturation \cite[Proposition 10.5.13]{Hirschhorn:Model}.

-We now show the stability of the three symmetricity properties and being admissibly generated relative to a class under transfinite composition: suppose $v^{(1)}$ is the transfinite composition
+We now show the stability of the three symmetricity properties relative to a class under transfinite composition: suppose $v^{(1)}$ is the transfinite composition

 whose maps are obtained as pushouts